-- Writing and editing for traditional and digital media platforms - Design and layout for traditional digital media platforms - Content management for traditional and digital media platforms
+- Writing and editing for traditional and digital media platforms - Design and layout for traditional digital media platforms - Content management for traditional and digital media platforms write and produce media content for traditional and digital media platforms.

 To equip students to write and produce media content for traditional and digital media platforms.